MonroeGordon/NeuralNetwork/README.md

-# MultilayerPerceptronNN
+# NeuralNetwork
-A small library for creating multilayer perceptron neural networks.
+A library for creating various neural network architectures.
+This library provides cpu and gpu processing support via the numpy, cupy, and scipy libraries.